 Technology continues to disrupt our lives from every angle.
 Digital transformation has been a theme — often a mandate — for many years and the number of disruptive technologies on the horizon continue to proliferate.
 Peter Ho, Partner - Digital Transformation & Innovations, Deloitte, will share his perspective on some of the most talked about disruptive technological forces on the horizon as well as their potential impacts in Asia.

 Nicholas Sutcliffe will lead an engaging, evidence-based session focused on how Asian business will need to leverage talent and organizational culture in an era of transformation and global volatility.

 What are the most critical challenges facing global business leaders?
 How are organizations reinventing themselves for the digital age with a new generation of leaders?
-What are the innovations in the executive talent ecosystem that are helping organizations respond to changing business requirements?
+It's clear that talent issues are business issues.
+How do we help our clients gain a strong competitive advantage?
 Join Karen Greenbaum as she explores critical leadership challenges.

-A panel of leaders from Asian family businesses, start-ups, and established multi-nationals will explore how Asian business is adapting to rapid change and will look at the attributes of the talent needed to drive it into the future.
+A panel of thought leaders with pertinent experience with Asian businesses, start-ups, and established multi-nationals will explore how business in the region is adapting to rapid change and will look at the attributes of the talent needed to drive it into the future.

 The past two decades have witnessed an unprecedented shift of global economic growth from West to East.
 Analysts predict that the region could become the world's largest economy (by GDP contribution) by 2030.
 While Asia assumes unprecedented prominence on the global map from a business standpoint, Asian leaders comprise only a small fraction of the global leadership teams in most global organizations.
 Sunil Puri of CCL looks at the critical capabilities Asian leaders need to develop as they seek global success and how global organizations can get a better handle on developing a global Asian leadership pipeline.